vivian1970/Vikrant-Torch-Insight-PWA-Tic-Tac-Toe/README.md

 # TicTacToe

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4 by Vikrant Vijaykumar Nakhate for Torch Insight

 This project is hosted online with the link - https://tictactoe-for-torchinsight-by-vikrant.netlify.app

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4 by Vikrant Vijaykumar Nakhate for Torch Insight.

 ##Steps to run the project on Local machine/computer